sirselim/sirselim/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sirselim&style=flat-square"> </p>

 ✨ I'm a bioinformatician / computational geneticist based in Wellington, New Zealand.
-I am currently working at ESR ([Institute of Environmental Science and Research](www.esr.cri.nz)) as a Senior Bioinformatician.
+I am currently working as a Senior Bioinformatician at ([Oxford Nanopore Technologies](https://nanoporetech.com/)).
 I also dabble at photography and guitar, with a side of coffee, beer and single malts in the mix.

 I have written and maintiain several documents about GPU compute for Nanopore sequencing that people find helpful, feel free to check them out: